Television “Television”

 All of this silly guesswork begs the question: why do I even care?
 It’s a fair question, one I’ve considered since the first time I heard the opening chords of “See No Evil” and saw Robert Mapplethorpe’s cover photo for “Marquee Moon.”
 There was, of course, the music.
 The pinched vocals.
 The twin guitars.
 The jazzy bottom.
 The urgency and the violence.
 The celestial and the dreamy.
 Yes.
 That was all there.
 But, if I am being accurate and true, the appeal was in the form and idea of Tom Verlaine.
 He was tall and thin with an endless neck, giant hands, high cheekbones, large eyes, tousled, straight hair that he half hid behind and clothes that looked both arty and unconsidered.
 To see him when I was a teen, so full of confusion and hormones, and he was so cool and disaffected, was to see everything that I wished I could be.
 I was acned and awkward and he was effortless and handsome.

 It is no coincidence that people talk about the visual style of New York’s downtown music scene of the 1970s.
 There was Patti Smith’s androgyny, Richard Hell’s punk and The Talking Heads’ new wave.
 But, in Tom Verlaine, the scene had a veritable supermodel.
-In his demure gaze and slender form was my own romantic, if naive, projection of adult cool.
-But I’d also venture that, in his image was the collective projection of a shy, poetic genius, interested in ideas more than product or fame.
-Like many others, I find it almost impossible to talk about the music of Television without talking about the parable of the band and the “signified” of Tom Verlaine.
-Unlike most of the writing I’ve read before, though, I’m copping to it up front.
-For the record, I struggle to talk about Television’s music free of the legend, in general, and the symbolism of Tom Verlaine, in particular.
+His demure gaze and sinewy form was my own romantic, if naive, projection of adult cool.
+The image of young Verlaine survives as something like a collective projection of the shy, poetic genius, interested in ideas more than success or fame.
+Frankly, I find it impossible to talk about the music of Television without talking about the parable of the band and the “signified” of Tom Verlaine.
+So, in full disclosure, I struggle to talk about Television’s music free of the legend, in general, and the symbolism of Tom Verlaine, in particular.

 By 1990, Television was over twelve years removed from their break-up.
 They were much more folk tale than rock band to me.
-Tom Verlaine was forty that year.
-He, of course, appeared older than his black and white, 1977 self, but he was still lanky and handsome.
-During Television’s long hiatus, Verlaine’s solo records had drifted from his iconic sound.
+Tom Verlaine turned forty that year.
+He, of course, appeared older than his black and white, 1977 self, but also he was still lanky and mysteriously handsome.
+During Television’s long hiatus, Verlaine’s solo records had vacillated between oddly excellent and just plain odd.
 Where there was once only guitar, bass and drums, there were now more synthesizers.
-His songs were shorter and more literary than poetic.
-His voice sounded deeper and more tired.
-There was a whimsy to his songs that I could not understand but that I suspected were jokes being played on the listener.
+He sang less and narrated more.
+There was a whimsy about his music that I could not always decipher but which I suspected were jokes being played on the listener.

 Public interest, especially in the U.S., became so scarce that, by 1990, it was fair to wonder if Tom Verlaine really had a career at all.
 “The Wonder,” his solo record from that year, was not properly released in America.
 And, while it was not a complete embarrassment, it was something close to that.
 All of those suggestions that Verlaine made about not practicing guitar and not enjoying songwriting or recording and wanting to disappear from his music suddenly seemed quite literal.
 That year, Tom Verlaine briefly got his wish.
 He became a ghost.

-In early 1992, though, he released an interesting, if modest, album of instrumentals, accompanied by three quarters of Television.
-“Warm and Cool” showcased a deeper and more vibrant guitar tone.
+In early 1992, however, he released an interesting, if modest, album of instrumentals, accompanied by three quarters of Television.
+“Warm and Cool” featured a deeper and more vibrant guitar tone.
 There was less of Television’s angular chime and more 1950s, sci-fi ambiance.
 There were no vocals.
-It was released on a label that was known for reissues and legacy artists.
-It seemed to be the final acknowledgment of what I already knew -- Tom Verlaine was not interested in writing or performing songs for the public any more.
-On the other hand, he seemed nominally willing to play guitar — but only out of curiosity and financial necessity.
+It was put out by a label that was known for reissues and legacy artists.
+It seemed to be the final acknowledgment of what I already knew — Tom Verlaine was not interested in writing or performing songs for the public any more.
+On the other hand, he appeared nominally willing to play guitar — if only out of curiosity and financial necessity.
 In 1978, Tom Verlaine retired Television.
 In early 1992, it seemed that he had retired Tom Verlaine.

 It has now been twenty eight years since that last Television album — twice as long as the time between the second and third Television albums.
 Television still plays “special occasion” shows, mostly well paying festival gigs or prestigious concerts in major cities around the world.
 Richard Lloyd left the band over a decade ago, seemingly out of impatience with Verlaine and the meandering, almost whimsical nature of the band.
 He was replaced by the more amicable and professional, if less dazzling, Jimmy Ripp.
 There have been rumors of a long-awaited fourth Television album for almost a decade.
 On the basis of their live shows, it would appear that the band has enough material worked out for an album's worth of songs.
 But, as is often the case with Tom Verlaine, there seems to be something missing — creative resolution, the right record deal, the right occasion or, simply, possibly, sufficient ambition.
 Whatever the issue may be, I stopped wondering.
 And I stopped waiting.
 In the interim, I reached middle age.
 I passed the age that Tom Verlaine was in 1992.
 I felt sufficiently ready to put the legend aside and to revisit Television’s “reunion” album from 1992 not as a personal moment or as a historical act of resurrection, but simply as a piece of music.

 To my 1992 ears, “Television” sounded better than most Tom Verlaine solo albums, different from previous Television records and unlike anything else being played on college radio or MTV2.
 Upon return, all of those observations still ring true.
 The first thing you notice is the bottom of Tom Verlaine’s guitar and voice.
 Patti Smith once noted that Verlaine’s guitar sounded like “a thousand bluebirds screaming.”
 In 1992, however, that instrument was less squeal and more tremolo — micd closely, so as to resemble Duane Eddy.
 In middle age, Television’s hooks and solos are less incendiary.
-They’re revealed patiently and with greater mystery, evoking vintage spy novels and Sam Fuller flicks.
+They’re revealed patiently, shrouded in mystery.
+They’re vintage spy novels tucked inside Sam Fuller flicks.

 The extra time and space works.
 They allow for audible thought — you can hear Verlaine really considering his next move en route his ultimate destination.
 His solos are “headier” more than they are technically astounding.
 But they are astounding nonetheless.
-And while his voice sounds nearly as deep as Leonard Cohen’s, he does still sound as though he is being strangled late at night in some dark alley in New York City.
-It’s all clearly still the same man, but he’s replaced speed and dreaminess with a dark, oddball sense of dramedy.
+And while his drops nearly as deep as Leonard Cohen’s, he does still sound like he is being strangled late at night in some dark alley in New York City.
+It’s all clearly still the same man, but he’s replaced speed and dreaminess with dramedy.

 “Television” is ten songs — nearly all of which are compelling and about half of which are excellent.
 The opener, “1880 or So,” sounds not unlike The National if they were recorded by Rick Rubin.
 From the opening notes, the tone is intimate and supple.
 There’s the slightest jazz in the drumming.
 And Verlaine is loose and poetic and, of course, weird.
 For those who listened to “Warm and Cool” or for those familiar with Verlaine’s work on Luna’s “Twenty Three Minutes in Brussels,” the first track on Television’s long-awaited return sounds familiar and completely intoxicating.